 October 28, 2019 Season Update

-It’s been a wild ride this year!
-The current nest count is at 981 nests which surpasses our previous County wide high nest count of 919 nests set in 2012!
-In detail, we have counted 880 Loggerhead nests, our most common species, 4 Leatherback, 95 Green sea turtle nests (also setting a record high for the species nest count in Volusia), and 2 rare Kemp’s Ridley nests.
-In addition, we have counted over 797 false crawls left on the beach.
+The total nest count for the season is at 984 nests which surpasses our previous County wide high nest count of 919 nests set in 2012!
+In detail, we have counted 881 Loggerhead nests, our most common species, 4 Leatherback, 97 Green sea turtle nests (also setting a record high for the species nest count in Volusia), and 2 rare Kemp’s Ridley nests.
+In addition, we have counted over 800 false crawls left on the beach.
 A false crawl is when a sea turtle crawls out of the ocean on the beach but does not make a nest.

-With nests hatching nightly, nest evaluations have also been underway.
-733 nests have been removed from the beach already.
-Of those, 533 were evaluated for reproductive success and over 48,600 hatched eggshells have been counted!
-Other nests that could not be fully evaluated include 53 nests where eggs could not be located, 53 nests depredated by a predator, 8 nests that hatched and then were scavenged by a predator, (making nest contents not able to be counted), 57 nests washed out due to high tides and beach erosion in late July and during Hurricane Dorian in early Sept., and 29 nests were tidally inundated which means that the eggs were held under water for more than 3 days consecutively which essentially drowns the eggs.
+With the season coming to a close officially on October 31, nest evaluations have been underway.
+Over 950 nests have been removed from the beach already.
+Of those, 572 were evaluated for reproductive success and over 51,300 hatched eggshells have been counted!
+Other nests that could not be fully evaluated include 89 nests where eggs could not be located, 68 nests depredated by a predator, 9 nests that hatched and then were scavenged by a predator, (making nest contents not able to be counted), 175 nests washed out due to high tides and beach erosion in late July and during Hurricane Dorian in early Sept., and 29 nests were tidally inundated which means that the eggs were held under water for more than 3 days consecutively which essentially drowns the eggs.
+Interestingly enough, this year, we had 13 more nests that were not excavated because so much sand had accumulated over the marked nests that the eggs were buried an additional 4-6’ from the time they were first laid and likely not to be found.